 Why does team structure determine default servicing outcomes?

-From where we sit, the single most expensive default servicing decision a private lender makes is treating team structure as a post-delinquency problem.
+The single most expensive default servicing decision a private lender makes is treating team structure as a post-delinquency problem.
 By the time a loan is 60 days past due, the workflow is already running.
 If the roles aren’t defined — who owns borrower contact, who coordinates with legal counsel, who updates the investor — tasks fall to whoever picks up the phone.
-That ad hoc approach is what pushes recoveries below 70 cents on the dollar on loans that had adequate collateral.
-The MBA pegs non-performing loan servicing cost at $1,573 per loan per year precisely because disorganized default handling is expensive.
-Defined roles aren’t overhead; they’re the mechanism that keeps that number from doubling.
+That ad hoc approach is what pushes recoveries well below collateral value on loans that had adequate equity.
+The MBA documents that non-performing loan servicing costs nearly nine times more per loan annually than performing loan servicing, precisely because disorganized default handling is expensive.
+Defined roles aren’t overhead; they’re the mechanism that keeps those costs from compounding further.

 What are the 9 essential roles every private mortgage default servicing team needs?